-A. Catchers and first basemen may wear a glove or mitt of any size; all other players are restricted to a finger-type glove with the space between the thumb and forefinger not to exceed 4-1/2 inches at the top.
+A. Catchers and first basemen are the only positions permitted to wear a first baseman mitt; all other players are required to wear fielding glove.
 The webbing shall not be constructed to form any type of net or tray.

 B. Multicolored gloves are legal.